vmware/cloud-provider-for-cloud-director/README.md

 **cloud-provider-for-cloud-director** is distributed as a container image hosted at [Distribution Harbor](https://projects.registry.vmware.com) as `projects.registry.vmware.com/vmware-cloud-director/cloud-provider-for-cloud-director:<CPI Version>`.

-This cloud-provider is in a preliminary `beta` state and is not yet ready to be used in production.
+This cloud-provider is in a `GA` state and will be supported in production.

 ## Terminology
 1. VCD: VMware Cloud Director
-2. ClusterAdminRole: This is a user who has enough rights to create and administer a Kubernetes Cluster in VCD.
+2. ClusterAdminRole: This is the role that has enough rights to create and administer a Kubernetes Cluster in VCD.
 This role can be created by cloning the [vApp Author Role](https://docs.vmware.com/en/VMware-Cloud-Director/10.3/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-BC504F6B-3D38-4F25-AACF-ED584063754F.html) and then adding the following rights:
     1. Full Control: CSE:NATIVECLUSTER
     2. Edit: CSE:NATIVECLUSTER
     3. View: CSE:NATIVECLUSTER
-3. CPI user: CPI needs to be running in the cluster as a user with a set of rights as described in this section and the Rights section below.
-For convenience, let us term this user as the `CPI user`.
+3. ClusterAdminUser: The Kubernetes Cluster needs to be created by a user belonging to the `ClusterAdminRole`.
+For convenience, let us term this user as the `ClusterAdminUser`.
+For CPI functionality, there needs to be a set of additional rights added to the `ClusterAdminRole` as described in the Rights section below.

 ## VMware Cloud Director Configuration
 In this section, we assume that the Kubernetes cluster is created using the [Container Service Extension](https://github.com/vmware/container-service-extension).
 However that is not a mandatory requirement.